SajadSaeediG/vibration_labs/README.md

 ### Vibration Labs
 This repository includes several vibration labs.
 See each folder for detailed instructions.
+Navigate to the folder, and click on README.md to see the instructions.
 The labs include:
 * Soft-close Drawer Slides

 ### Working on the Labs